chenditc/dolt-storage-template/README.md

 6. Easy to inject.
 We can inject data easily using dol sql and dolt push.
 7. No cloud vender lock in.
 We can change the dolt remote to our private endpoint: https://www.dolthub.com/blog/2021-09-22-sql-remotes/, we can also run our own doltlab: https://docs.dolthub.com/guides/doltlab

+**NOTE: The dolt project need to have at least one table to be able to build.**

 ## Use this template

 It's recommended to fork and **rename** this repo to some name meaningful for your use, so that github action can properly build docker image.